Prosody (linguistics)

-In linguistics, prosody (/ˈprɒsədi, ˈprɒz-/) is the study of elements of speech, including intonation, stress, rhythm and loudness, that occur simultaneously with individual phonetic segments: vowels and consonants.
-Often, prosody specifically refers to such elements, known as suprasegmentals when they extend across more than one phonetic segment.
+In linguistics, prosody (/ˈprɒsədi, ˈprɒz-/) is the study of elements of speech, including intonation, stress, rhythm and loudness, that occur simultaneously with individual sound segments: vowels and consonants.
+Often, prosody specifically refers to such elements, known as suprasegmentals when they extend across more than one segment.

 Prosody reflects the nuanced emotional features of the speaker or of their utterances: their obvious or underlying emotional state, the form of utterance (statement, question, or command), the presence of irony or sarcasm, certain emphasis on words or morphemes, contrast, focus, and so on.
 Prosody displays elements of language that are not encoded by grammar, punctuation or choice of vocabulary.

 Attributes of prosody

 In the study of prosodic aspects of speech, it is usual to distinguish between auditory measures (subjective impressions produced in the mind of the listener) and objective measures (physical properties of the sound wave and physiological characteristics of articulation that may be measured objectively).
 Auditory (subjective) and objective (acoustic and articulatory) measures of prosody do not correspond in a linear way.
 Most studies of prosody have been based on auditory analysis using auditory scales.

 Auditorily, the major prosodic variables are: